 Helps bake system images for NVIDIA Tegra

-- customized kernels, using a menu
+- customized kernels, using menuconfig

-- rootfs customization support
+- rootfs customization support (install and remove packages)

 Tegrity requires that you have SDK manager installed and have downloaded the bundle for your Tegra development platform.
 If you have run SDK manager to flash your platform, chances are you've done this.

 To install or upgrade, obtain the files using git directly or from a release zip.

-(cd into tegrity folder) sudo install.py
+(cd into tegrity folder) sudo ./install.py

 To uninstall, run

 sudo install.py --uninstall

 Tegrity is available on pypi as a placeholder, however it's not recommended to rely on pypi since at the time of writing pypi does not enforce MFA to upload packages.
 Also, a simple misspelling might result in malware being installed.

 To build a system image: